beaulm/boundless/README.md

 A sample url shortener

 ### Requirements
 The latest version of `node.js` is required for this snazzy new URL shortener.
+Check out [nvm](https://github.com/creationix/nvm) for managing node version.

 ### Installation
 *   Install MongoDB server